 Reading for pleasure is a central part of the culture of Plashet School.
 We have two libraries which stock a range of fiction and non-fiction titles to cater for a wide range of interests and abilities.

 Throughout the school year the libraries hold a series of events which help to develop our students’ love of books.
 We host special celebrations for World Book Day and National Poetry Day, organise book-themed competitions, arrange author visits and book sales and shadow the judging process for the Carnegie Medal.
-Our Beyond Books clubs for Key Stage 3 students meet fortnightly during Enrichment and all Year 7 and 8 classes have a timetabled library lesson as part of the English curriculum.
+All Year 7 and 8 classes have a timetabled library lesson as part of the English curriculum.

 Reading for enjoyment is crucial to student attainment and we hope that parents / carers will encourage their daughters by following these guidelines: